 Once you complete your application, a representative from the DSS will begin to process your application.
 You will need to complete a SNAP interview as part of the next step in the application process.
 In the interview, you will need to provide verification of the information that you provided on your application.
 This will include proof of citizenship and proof of residency.
 For more information about the SNAP application process, download our free guide.

 Typically, the processing period after you apply for food stamps can take up to 30 days.
 However, under certain circumstances, you may be eligible for an expedited seven-day processing period.
-For example, if you have less than $100 in liquid assets and have a gross monthly income of $150 or less, you will qualify for expedited processing.
+For example, if you have less than $100 in liquid assets and have a gross monthly income of $150 or less, you may qualify for expedited processing.

-Find Out About SNAP Benefits in Connecticut
+Learn About SNAP Benefits in Connecticut

 Food stamp benefits may be used to buy both staple and accessory foods.
 Staple foods are foods that make up the majority of a healthy diet.
 They include: